dotnet/arcade/repro-environment.md

 - The machine should be delivered in a known state which can reasonably be setup to repro

 ### Implementation Notes

+# Machine environment setup / configuration
+Once a machine is aquired, additional setup is still required in order to